 Assessments are enough to provide clarity on which employees need training, in which particular areas.
 To find out the 3Ws, some of the tools that companies ABC should use are-

-Setting up an AC/DC is an effective way to identify the training needs, yet an alternate blended approach could better suffice the needs.
+Setting up an AC/DC is an effective way to identify the training needs, yet an alternate blended approach could better suffice.

 Virtual Assessment/Development Centers – VAC is an automated online version of assessment centers provided by companies such as Mettl.
 It is an approach to selection or professional development based on competencies expected for a concerned role.
 It gives a detailed and holistic report by assessing the candidate in various aspects and evaluating their fitment or current proficiency.

-The advantages: It is entirely virtual, convenient and hassle-free.
+Advantages: It is entirely virtual, convenient and hassle-free.
 There is no unique setup required other than computers and internet connectivity.
-The assessments’ content can be customized based on the organization’s competency framework, target audience and the context.
+The assessments’ content can be customized based on the organization’s competency framework, target audience and context.
 Most importantly, it is cost-effective and provides completely automated results.

 However, there can be cases where VAC’s alone does not work.
 The organization could adopt a blended approach where offline activities via assessors could produce the required results in conjunction with the online assessment.